Meet Alastor

 Meet Ursula

-Hatched here, Ursula is named after the popular sea-witch from The Little Mermaid as their colors match wonderfully.
+Ursula is an original SBF sugar baby and our first Black Lory baby from our beloved pair, Wednesday and Thursday.
+She is named after the popular sea-witch from The Little Mermaid as their colors match perfectly.
 She is EXTREMELY high energy and only comes out on days we are closed as the high energy leads to unpredictable behaviors.
-As a lory, she has the bad habit of licking everything in sight, so please do not encourage this behavior.
-She loves to say: “Ursula” and “Baby Girl”, and has been able to mimic sun conure noises, Phillip’s alarm call, and the cellphone ringtone of her favorite employee.
+As a Lory, she has the bad habit of licking everything in sight, so please do not encourage this behavior.
+She loves to say: “Ursula” and “Baby Girl”, and has been able to mimic sun conure noises, Phillip’s alarm call, the front door opening and closing, and the cellphone ringtone of her favorite employee.
+She is always learning something new.

 About Black Lories